When you work and move to Denmark, you are covered by the Danish health insurance system.

 Telephone: +45 70 12 80 81

-If you have NemID, you can send the information via Digital Post.
+If you have MitID, you can send the information via Digital Post.

 If your dependent family members will move to Denmark together with you, the will also be covered by the Danish health insurance and will receive a Danish health insurance card ('sundhedskort') of their own.